Mrgove10/AutoMower/README.md

 - `PerimLostThresld` : Perimeter wire signal lost threshold (perimeter wire cut or sender stopped),

-- `PerimTtrkLowThresld` : Perimeter wire signal too low for tracking threshold (mower no longer "over" perimeter wire).
+- `PerimTtrkLowThresld` : Perimeter wire signal too low for tracking threshold (mower no longer "over" perimeter wire),

+- `DockRepositioningEnabled` : Indicator enabling (Val2 = 1) or disabling (Val2 != 1) the automatic mower repositioning on the charging dock if the received current is too low

 **Note** : Incorrectly spelt or unknown parameter codes are rejected.